Important News about Garlic Farming UPDATE

 Dear Fellow Growers, Patrons, and Friends of Local Small-Scale Agriculture:

-As most of you know we have grown and sold garlic in Northern New Mexico for many years, which gives us legal standing to file a Request for Administrative Review with the US Department of Commerce.
-The object of this Review is to question the zero anti-dumping duty rate assigned to Zhengzhou Harmoni Spice Company, the largest importer of fresh garlic from China.
-Harmoni Spice has paid no anti-dumping duty (which can be as high as $4.71 a kilo) on garlic for the past ten years by means of manipulating a loophole in Commerce regulations.
-The very low prices of their principal American distributor, Christopher Ranch of Gilroy, enable them to undercut all US producers, large and small.
+As many of you know we have grown and sold garlic in Northern New Mexico for many years, which gives us legal standing to file a Request for Administrative Review with the U. S. Department of Commerce.
+The object of this review is to question the zero anti-dumping duty rate obtained by Zhengzhou Harmoni Spice Company, the largest importer of fresh garlic from China.
+At 19,233,000 tons a year (2013), China is now overwhelmingly the largest producer of garlic in the world, dwarfing U. S. production of 175,455 tons a year.
+Harmoni Spice has paid no anti-dumping duty on garlic, which can run as high as $4.71 a kilo, for the past ten years by means of manipulating a loophole in Commerce regulations.
+The very low prices of their principal American distributor, Christopher Ranch of Gilroy CA, have enabled them to undercut all U. S. producers, large and small, to the point that Harmoni garlic imports now overwhelmingly dominate the American market.

 ••• view LA Business Journal article •••